-&lt;sup>3 Following the international accounting standards, financial statements must/could be accompanied by a management commentary which provides a reliable and comprehensive analysis of an organization's performance by including both financial and non-
+3 Following the international accounting standards, financial statements must/could be accompanied by a management commentary which provides a reliable and comprehensive analysis of an organization's performance by including both financial and non-financial information and indicators.

 1. Getting Started with integrated reporting and thinking: some preliminary information